9 of the Top Beaches in Bermuda For Every Type of Traveler

 Snorkel Park Beach is a sun-seeker’s playground.

 During the day, Snorkel Park Beach is an ideal beach for water sports in Bermuda.
 But at night, the beach club transforms into a huge oceanfront party with professional DJs ensuring the dance floor is always occupied.
-There’s also often a beach bonfire to sip cocktails beside, though events tend to depend on the cruise ship calendar, so check the website for an up-to-date schedule.
+There’s also often a beach bonfire beside which to sip cocktails, though events tend to depend on the cruise ship calendar, so check the website for an up-to-date schedule.

-To give you energy for all that dancing, precede your party with a food tour that’ll introduce you to island classics, such as fried fish sandwiches and seafood chowder spiked with rum.
+And to give you some energy for all that dancing, precede your party with a food tour that’ll introduce you to island classics, such as fried fish sandwiches and seafood chowder spiked with rum.

 7. For swimmers: Elbow Beach